LakeheadMakerSpace/3dprinting/README.md

-# 3dprinting
+# 3dprinting @ Lakehead University Makerspace
-3d Printable model designed by our members.
+This repository contains 3d printed models created by our members.
+To get a model of yours included just submit a pull request or email makerspace.engi@lakeheadu.ca

+- The Makerspace team